PLOS/named-entity.service/docker/README.md

 * fig >= 0.5.2 (www.fig.sh)
 * python 2.7 (see script imports for required libraries)

+It is recommended that you set up docker to run as a user instead of requiring sudo.
+See documentation (https://docs.docker.com/installation/ubuntulinux/#giving-non-root-access).

 Notes
 -----
 The first time you run these tests it can take a while.
 This is because it has to download a base Linux image the first time, and then it has to build the docker images.
-These will be caches so successive runs have an overhead of under a minute (not including the tests themselves) to start and stop the containers.
+These will be cached so successive runs have an overhead of under a minute (not including the tests themselves) to start and stop the containers.